Louis Riel and Reconciling the History of the North-West Resistance

 (Near Fraser Hwy + 140th St)

 Please RSVP by email toThis email address is being protected from spambots.
-You need JavaScript enabled to view it. for details
+You need JavaScript enabled to view it.

-(Space limited to 40 pupils)
+(Space limited to 45 people)

 We invite all our Nova Métis members, family and friends, of any age.